Punyashreekm/multi-step-form-assessment/README.md

 # Multi-Step Form Application

-This project is a multi-step form application built with React.
+This project is a bounty creation multi-step form application built with React.
 It utilizes React Context for state management to ensure that form data persists across multiple steps.
-The application is designed to be user-friendly and responsive, leveraging Tailwind CSS for styling.
+The application is designed leveraging Tailwind CSS for styling.

 ## Features